chauxvive/100-days-of-code/log.md

 **Links to work:**

 ### Day 14 September 29, 2018, Sunday
-45m remaining

 **Today's Progress**:

 * React/Redux on FreeCodeCamp
-  * 4/10 complete
+  * 8/10 complete

 **Thoughts**:
 Durham fair weekend!
-I'll make up the rest of this tomorrow morning.
+Ok, some Redux/React stuff I'm getting really clearly and some is still fuzzy (dispatching, for example) but I guess I'll give it time and practice.

 **Links to work:**